General simulation method for spontaneous parametric down- and parametric up-conversion experiments: Theory

 A sketch of the model for the experimental setup is shown in Fig.~\ref{fig:setup}, where only the simulated components are shown.
 The setup consists of a narrow bandwidth laser, a nonlinear crystal and an imaging system.
 The spatial and spectral components of the created signal photons are separated by the imaging system and imaged onto the detector.
 The imaging system contains a slit to limit the transmission of rays with large $\mathbf{k}_{x}$, shown in Fig.~\ref{fig:setup}~(a), resulting in a sharper image on the detector.
 This effect is shown in Fig.~\ref{fig:setup}~(b), where the remaining parts of the ellipses are separated along the $\theta_{\mathrm{s}}$ axis.
 A transmission grating separates the spectral components of the photons.
 Photons with a fixed wavelength are emitted in a cone shape, shown in Fig.~\ref{fig:setup}~(a).
 This leads to an imperfect separation of spatial and spectral components, which is shown by the full and partial ellipses in Fig.~\ref{fig:setup}~(b).
 The ratio $d_{\mathrm{a}}/d_{\mathrm{b}}$ is a measure of how much an ellipse is squeezed.
 As it approaches zero, the ellipses are imaged as vertical lines, making the spread in $\theta_{\mathrm{s}}$ large and the one in $\lambda_{\mathrm{s}}$ small.
 The system further contains several filters and Bragg gratings to suppress the pump radiation that are not considered in this model.
 A detailed description of the experimental realization is given by Haase \textit{et al.} \cite{Haase2019}.
-The laser is modeled with a wavelength of $\lambda_{\mathrm{p}} = 659.58\ \mathrm{nm}$ and a beamwaist $w_{\mathrm{p}} = 43\ \mathrm{\mu m}$.
-The nonlinear crystal is a periodically poled MgO-doped lithium niobate crystal with dimensions $5 \times 1 \times 10\ \mathrm{mm}^3$ $(H \times W \times L)$ and a poling period of $170\ \mathrm{\mu m}$.
+The laser is modeled with a wavelength of $\lambda_{\mathrm{p}} = 659.58\,\mathrm{nm}$ and a beamwaist $w_{\mathrm{p}} = 43\,\mathrm{\mu m}$.
+The nonlinear crystal is a periodically poled MgO-doped lithium niobate crystal with dimensions $5 \times 1 \times 10\,\mathrm{mm}^3$ $(H \times W \times L)$ and a poling period of $170\,\mathrm{\mu m}$.
 Due to symmetries in the nonlinear susceptibility only the values of the $\chi^{(2)}_{333}$ and $\chi^{(2)}_{311}$ components need to be considered.
 The $\chi^{(2)}_{222}$ component is not relevant to any processes in our setup.
-We use a value of $\chi^{(2)}_{333} = 327\ \mathrm{pm}/\mathrm{V}$ at $661\ \mathrm{nm}$ and $0.75\ \mathrm{THz}$ which we obtained from a fit to the experimental results.
-The fitted $\chi^{(2)}_{333}$ value agrees with a scaled value from the infrared range \cite{Nikogosyan2006} but is $\sim 1.5$~times larger than other scaled values from the terahertz range \cite{Hebling2004, Vodopyanov2008}.
-The difference can be explained by different factors for the Hamiltonian ($\frac{1}{2}$ and $\frac{1}{3}$) used in the classical and quantum approaches.
-Compared to our previous estimation \cite{Haase2019} this value is two times larger.
-There are two reasons for this: First, we did not use Miller's rule in the previous method, but assumed a constant value.
-Second, we added the full optical model to the simulation, which changes the shape of the spectrum.
-The value of $\chi^{(2)}_{311} = 49\ \mathrm{pm}/\mathrm{V}$ at $661\ \mathrm{nm}$ and $0.75\ \mathrm{THz}$ is a scaled value from \cite{Nikogosyan2006}.
+We use a value of $\chi^{(2)}_{333} = 327\, \mathrm{pm}/\mathrm{V}$ at $661\,\mathrm{nm}$ and $0.75\, \mathrm{THz}$ which we obtained from a fit to the experimental results.
+The value of $\chi^{(2)}_{311} = 49\,\mathrm{pm}/\mathrm{V}$ at $661\,\mathrm{nm}$ and $0.75\,\mathrm{THz}$ is a scaled value from \cite{Nikogosyan2006}.
 The contributions of this parameter are small such that a reliable fit is not possible.
-The refractive indices, for $\sim 5\ \mathrm{mol.} \%$~MgO-doped LiNbO$_3$, are taken from \cite{Wu2015,Gayer2008}.
+The refractive indices, for $\sim 5\,\mathrm{mol.} \%$~MgO-doped LiNbO$_3$, are taken from \cite{Wu2015,Gayer2008}.